MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 - `--forest` shows the subprocesses spawned from a parent process
 - `grep -i python -A5 -B5` filters for processes spawned by python and shows 5 lines above and below

+This won't catch the subprocess however as it's being spawned, executing and exiting in well under the 1 second interval `watch` is configured to refresh on.

+I have another idea though.
+I know that every process gets a subdirectory in `/proc` based on its `pid`.
+Maybe I can catch this subdirectory and list the contents before it gets removed.
+For this I'll use the following command

+`

 <img src="images/watch.png">

 `/proc/<pid>/maps` describes a region of contiguous virtual memory in a process or thread.
 So it contains shared objects/libraries loaded by the process and anything the process writes into memory.
 Each row contains the fields